 In 1795 he finished his study at Trinity College.
 It was his mother’s wish to see her son take on a career as a lawyer.
-During the time he was in college, he needed to work hard to get good result.
-He showed interest in the United Irishmen movement, but was never an official member.
+During the time he was in college, he needed to work hard to get a good result.
+He showed interest in the United Irishmen movement but was never an official member.

 In 1799 he made his first trip to London.
 He was to study Law at the Middle Temple.
 He started writing during that time and got noticed by others.
 He published what he called Moore’s Melodies.
 A collection of Irish Melodies.
 They were published between 1808 and 1834.
-With the publication and rising fame, he met influencial people.
-One of them was the Prince of Wales and Lord Miora.
+With the publication and rising fame, he met influential people.
+One of them was the Prince of Wales and Lord Moira.

-His experiences he wrote down in the book Epistles, odes and other poems.
+The experiences he wrote down in the book Epistles, odes and other poems.
 He didn’t spare the Americans.
-He was strongly opposed to the slavery.
+He was strongly opposed to slavery.
 This book was met with outrage in the United States.
 In his own country, Moore had to face the criticism of Francis Jeffrey.
 This resulted in a duel, but both of them were arrested.
 This wasn’t so bad after all, since Moore was given an empty gun by his opponent.
 The duel inspired Lord Byron to write about these events, which lead to an angry Moore.
 He wanted to duel Byron.
-They met eachother and the dispute was settled, without violence.
+They met each other and the dispute was settled, without violence.

 From 1808 Moore toke on more acting gigs, where he mostly played comic roles.
 In 1811 he married actress Elizabeth Dyke.
 Because of her descend, Moore did not tell his parents about the marriage.
-Meanwhile his debts grew to an amount of £6,000.
+Meanwhile, his debts grew to an amount of £6,000.
 Still, the marriage was quite happy.

 The debts he had were eventually the reason (1819) that he was forced to leave Britain.
 He travelled to France, Switzerland and Italy.
 Between 1819 en 1822 he would reside in Paris.
-A rich family paid off his debts, so that he could return to Britain.
+A rich family paid off his debts so that he could return to Britain.
 He settled in Sloperton Cottage in Wiltshire and did nothing more than writing; novels and poetry.
 In his personal life, he was faced with pure tragedy, as all of his five children died.
 He suffered from a stroke and eventually died on February 26 1852.
 He was buried at St. Nicholas churchyard in Bromham.

 Sail on, Sail on